Building and converting sales leads

 Tardy, inconsistent responses reflect poorly on your brand.

 Harbour Assist removes the ambiguity and alerts the enquiry team every time a request is submitted online.
 Leads are automatically created as Tasks, visible to the user and their manager in the Tasks menu.
-Email or SMS alerts can also be sent to the user – there’s no excuses for a sluggish response!
+Email or SMS alerts can also be sent to the user – there are no excuses for a sluggish response!

 Keep it together